seiteta/seiteta.github.io_old/_posts/2014-11-19-data-science-glossary.md

 * #[DataKind](http://www.datakind.org/)

-   *DataKind* connects organizations and data scientists who volunteer to help them understanding their data.
+   *DataKind* is a nonprofit that connects organizations and data scientists who volunteer to help them understanding their data.

 * #[Julia](http://julialang.org/)